woniland/ski_jump/instructions/4-Engineer.md

 - Adjust the representation of the data points
 - Give the goodness-of-fit $\chi^2$ in the plot

-**Step 3:** Provide an advanced plot including the underlying law.
+**Step 3:** Provide an advanced plot which includes the underlying law.

-Add a new type of plot on which you include the underlying theory (and maybe its parameters) in addition to the data and your fit.
+Add a new type of plot where you can include the underlying theory (and maybe its parameters) in addition to the data and your fit (if the theory is known).
 Find a meaningful sorting in the drawing order.

 ### Command Line Interface